ruoat/definitions/integrations.md

 ### VRK geolocation data

 Health center areas, addresses etc. should be downloaded into ODA database.
+The downloaded data must be refreshed regularly, because the data set might contain outdated, incorrect or missing values.

 ### Minimum context management